The Conservation Game: Critical response

 The film received widespread critical attention, most of which was positive, and the film was described as having the potential to significantly change a mainstay of the entertainment industry forever.
 Critics praised the documentary's intensity and investigative approach, noting it as "an absolute dose of adrenaline" that managed to be "informative, truthful, and exciting without being sensational."

 The documentary was noted for being an eye-opening, revelatory exposé that challenged widely held assumptions about celebrity conservationists while maintaining strict verification standards for all claims presented.

 Awards and recognition

 The Conservation Game won a Social Justice Award and Best Director Award at the Santa Barbara International Film Festival.
 The film was named as one of the top animal and environmental documentaries of 2022.

 Impact and consequences

 Immediate aftermath

 The timing of the announcement was noted by moviegoers and film critics as potentially connected to the documentary's revelations.

 Columbus Zoo accreditation loss

 Months after the film's release, the Columbus Zoo, lost its prestigious accreditation from the Association of Zoos and Aquariums (AZA).
 AZA president Dan Ashe, explained that issues revealed in the film influenced the decision to revoke Columbus' accreditation.
-The zoo's subsequent appeal was denied.
+The zoo's subsequent appeal was denied in December 2021, with an option to reapply in autumn 2022.
+The Columbus Zoo regained accreditation in March 2023, under new leadership by Tom Schmid.
+It also maintains accreditation by the Zoological Association of America, as of 2026.